kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 computationally more efficient.
 The internal atom14 representation is turned into the atom37 at the output of the network to facilitate easier conversion to existing protein datastructures.
-{:.note title="Atom14 vs Atom37"}
+{:.note title="atom14 vs atom37"}

 What does this mean in practice?
 Let's look at the code.
-When looking at [`residue_constants.residue_atoms`](https://github.com/aqlaboratory/openfold/blob/127f1e7023c380c01330cee45544c23c079babe9/openfold/np/residue_constants.py#L355), we get the following description:
+When looking at [`residue_constants.residue_atoms`](https://github.com/aqlaboratory/openfold/blob/127f1e7023c380c01330cee45544c23c079babe9/openfold/np/residue_constants.py#L355), we get the following description for the `atom14` representation:

 ~~~python
 # file: "residue_constants.py"